roytanmoy/ansible-kubernetes/README.md

 #  ansible-kubernetes

-# kubernete cluster deployment on 3 hosts
+k8s cluster deployment on 3 hosts

 * At high level, deployment has following steps - Install the kubernetes master on one host
 Install the kubernete slaves on two hosts

-# ASSUMPTIONS/PREREQUISITIES
+ASSUMPTIONS/PREREQUISITIES
  * This scirpt assumes ubuntu server version 16.05.
  * All servers are configured with NTP or atleast with correct Date and Time
  * No PreInstalled package or application onto the servers
  * Expects passwordless sudo
  * Requires Ansible 1.3

-# USER ACTION REQUIRED
+OPERATION
 1. Update the datetime if ntp server is not configured
 #date -s '2018-11-22 15:42:00'